xenomorphWarrior97/tremendous-container-demo/README.md

 - **Python 3.13 Flask Web Application**
   A lightweight Flask app demonstrating HTML form submission and dynamic image rendering inside a Docker container.

-- **C++ Word Counting Example**
+- **C++/Rust Word Counting Examples**
   A basic C++ console application that counts word occurrences in a text file, showcasing code style enforcement with clang-format and cpplint via pre-commit hooks.

-- **Rust Word Counting Example**
-  A similar word count utility implemented in Rust, illustrating idiomatic Rust code and toolchain integration.
+  An equivalent application is implemented in rust as well as another example.

 - **Pre-commit Hooks for Code Quality**
   Automatic linting, formatting, and style checks configured for Python, C++, and Rust code using tools like ruff, black, isort, clang-format, and cpplint.